Marie Skłodowska Curie Actions Doctoral Networks

 Types of grants

-‘Standard’ DNs – each beneficiary recruits at least one ESR who is largely based at that organisation throughout the project, with joint activities and secondments to maximise the training opportunities to each ESR.
+‘Standard’ DNs – each beneficiary recruits at least one Doctoral Network who is largely based at that organisation throughout the project, with joint activities and secondments to maximise the training opportunities to each DC.

 Joint Doctorates – Consortia award joint PhDs; Imperial does not participate in this scheme.